Code obfuscation

 While obfuscation is an important security measure that will help protect apps against reverse engineering and intellectual property theft, this security measure alone is not enough to fully protect your apps from malware and real-world attack scenarios.

-Therefore, complete code protection combined with comprehensive runtime protection is essential to fully protect your iOS apps.
-Choose a security product that applies advanced and strong obfuscation techniques to your apps in addition to other protection mechanisms.
+Therefore, complete code protection combined with comprehensive runtime protection is essential to protect your iOS apps fully.
+Choose a security product that applies advanced and strong obfuscation techniques to your apps and other protection mechanisms.

-In addition to applying strong obfuscation techniques to your iOS apps, our app shielding solution will also monitor your app’s runtime behaviour and detect if your app is executing in an insecure environment.
-Promon SHIELD™ also detects the presence of code hooks, and blocks injection of malicious code into the app, and enables your app to modify its behaviour in real-time to interrupt potential malware attacks.
+In addition to applying strong obfuscation techniques to your iOS apps, our app shielding solution will also monitor your app’s runtime behavior and detect if your app is executing in an insecure environment.
+Promon SHIELD™ also detects the presence of code hooks, blocks the injection of malicious code into the app, and enables your app to modify its behavior in real time to interrupt potential malware attacks.

 Utilizing code obfuscation in combination with a multi-layered In-App Protection solution will make your apps less prone to reverse engineering and intellectual property theft.